 - 1. Mount the tie bar valve in an area where the valve will be accessible for making periodic realignments. - 2.
-Refer to the Mercury Precision Parts Accessories Guide and order the hydraulic hoses in the required length. - 3.
-Connect the hydraulic hoses to the steering helm and power steering pump following the instructions which accompany the steering helm and pump. - 4.
-Connect the hydraulic hoses between the tie bar valve and steering cylinders.
+Install the steering cylinder (896500A01) to the left-hand rotation outboard (XL, XXL).
+Follow the installation instructions which are provided with the steering cylinder. - 3.
+Refer to the Mercury Precision Parts Accessories Guide and order the hydraulic hoses in the required length. - 4.
+Connect the hydraulic hoses to the steering helm and power steering pump following the instructions which accompany the steering helm and pump.

+5. Connect the hydraulic hoses between the tie bar valve and steering cylinders.